-Designer, Artist, Writer & Researcher Honour Wateris a singing game for mobile developed by Pinnguaq with art and design by Elizabeth LaPensée.
-Songs by Sharon Day and the Oshkii Giizhik Singers pass on teachings about water through the Anishinaabe language Anishinaabemowin.
+Designer, Artist, Writer Honour Wateris a singing game for mobile (iOS) developed by Pinnguaq with art and design by Elizabeth LaPensée.
+Songs by Anishinaabe elders and Sharon Day sung by the Oshkii Giizhik Singers pass on teachings about water in Anishinaabemowin.
+Exhibited at imagineNATIVE Film + Media Arts Festival 2016, Water Moves MSU, Frozen River Film Festival 2016, Asinabka Festival 2017, Native American and Indigenous Studies Association Conference 2019, and more.

-Designer & Programmer Inspired by the art of Steven Paul Judd with design and programming by Elizabeth LaPensée and music by Trevino Brings Plenty, Invaders for web and mobile is a play on the classic arcade game Space Invaders.
-Curated by Babycastles, imagineNATIVE Film + Media Arts Festival 2015, and SAW Gallery.
+Designer & Programmer With design and programming by Elizabeth LaPensée, art by Steven Paul Judd, and music by Trevino Brings Plenty, Invaders for web and mobile is a spin on the classic arcade game Space Invaders.
+Curated by Babycastles, SAW Gallery, and Bloodlines at Bridge Productions.
+Shown at imagineNATIVE Film + Media Arts Festival 2015, Indie Revolution Expo 2016, and Digital Games Research Association + Foundations of Digital Games Conference 2016.

 Ninagamomin ji-nanaandawi'iwe, 2015